capr/die/README.md

 ## What

 A set of 7 functions for flow control and progress/error reporting for shell scripts.
 It makes scripts **less hairy** and more illustrative of author's intent, at the same time providing a framework for allowing the user of the script to control the interaction.
-It has the elegance, flexibility, simplicity and expressivness of a Ruby web framework, without being made in Ruby even, all in 7 lines of code, so you know it's minimalist.
+It has the elegance, flexibility, simplicity and expressivness of a Ruby web framework, without being made in Ruby even.
+All in 7 lines of code, for the most exigent minimalistic affectations.

 This is how it works: